-The Friends of the Women’s Library play a vital role in promoting and ensuring the continued growth and distinctive identity of The Women’s Library.
+The Friends of the Women’s Library plays a vital role in promoting and ensuring the continued growth and distinctive identity of The Women’s Library.
 A major repository of women’s rich heritage, it tells the story of women’s campaigns for equality and its archive holdings range from the eighteenth century to the present day.
-It aims to inspire learning and debate on issues that concern women for the benefit of all, and is an internationally renowned resource, available to everyone for women’s history and research.
+It aims to inspire learning and debate on issues that concern women and affect the whole of society, and is an internationally renowned resource, available to all.

-The Friends of The Women’s Library have supported The Women’s Library over more than thirty years and through many changing circumstances.
+The Friends of TWL have supported The Women’s Library over more than thirty years and through many changing circumstances.
 Our members raise funds for the enhancement of the collections in all their variety.
-We have, for example, purchased rare items at auction, financed the digitisation of recorded interviews, and the mounting of exhibitions, and have sponsored both an undergraduate essay prize and a graduate research fellowship to encourage deeper study of the collections.
+We have, for example, purchased rare items at auction, financed the digitisation of newspapers, registers and recorded interviews, and the mounting of exhibitions, and sponsor both undergraduate and masters’ essay prizes to encourage deeper study of the collections.
 Friends enjoy organising visits to places and collections of special interest in British women’s history, as well as women’s history walks and talks.
 These events are advertised on the website and circular emails to members, and notices include the many events of interest at the London School of Economics.

 Title image: Dame Millicent Fawcett, Miss Fawcett, Miss Garrett and Mrs Strachey after Royal Assent to Equal Franchise Act, 2 July 1928.

 Friends of the Women's Library charity no. 277165